open-source-tabletop/openfire-gm-halo/02-halo-firefight-unsc-army.md

 - SRS99 Sniper Rifle

 A Spartan may instead replace its MA5 Assault Rifle and M6 Pistol with Dual M7 SMGs.

-A Spartan may make a Spartan Melee Attack.

 ### Special Rules